Social Democrats' youth wing leader Kühnert to quit and run for parliament | DW | 04.08.2020

 In his twenties, he rose to nationwide prominence leading the resistance to the SPD signing up for another term as junior coalition partners to their rival Christian Democrats.
 His #NoGroko ("no grand coalition") campaign famously faltered, with another Christian-and-Social-Democrat alliance ultimately the only viable government available in Germany after 2017's election, but it was immensely popular with parts of the party's base.

 Despite his age and not being in parliament, Kühnert was even touted as a potential candidate for the struggling party's outright leadership last year, but ultimately announced he had no ambitions for the job — yet.
-Kühnert supported candidates Saskia Esken and Norbert Walter-Borjans, who ultimately won the candidacy.
+Kühnert supported candidates Saskia Esken and Norbert Walter-Borjans, who went on to win.

 For the election cycle, both the CDU and the SPD will revert to type, so to speak.
 Both are liable to campaign on a platform saying that they intend to fare so well in the vote that they will not require their arch-rivals to form a working coalition, and hope to ally with more natural ideological partners.
 But in the last four German elections, only once could either party keep this pledge after the votes were counted — the Christian Democrats in 2009.
 The other three times, only an uneasy alliance of the two main parties worked.